andrade-fs/andrade-fs.github.io/_posts/2024-01-25-adblock-configuration.md

 ![ALT IMG](../assets/img/pfsense-dns-adblocker/20231207182645.png)

-> En la instalación añadí "saf.local", ".local" está reservado por lo que no podremos usarlo en este caso.
+> In the installation I added "saf.local", ".local" is reserved so we will not be able to use it in this case.